Micromanagement: Robert McNamara

-As a consequence of incidents such as this, McNamara's designation of aircraft 'times-over-targets' [TOTs] (which contributed to their downing), and the White House selection of targets during Operation Rolling Thunder, the U.S. military would attempt to resist civilian micromanagement in future operations.
+As a consequence of incidents such as this, McNamara's designation of aircraft 'times-over-targets' [TOTs] (which contributed to their downing), (Note: See Robert McNamara as Secretary of Defense § Downing of Charles Klusmann over Laos for a prime example of micromanagement consequences.) and the White House selection of targets during Operation Rolling Thunder, the U.S. military would attempt to resist civilian micromanagement in future operations.